RakipInitiative/ModelRepository/README.md

 ## plan for next days

+### 18/09
+* jukka microbial criterion model
+  * transfer R code to fskx
+  * general functionality with openBUGS? on server?
+  * annotate

+### 17/09
+* nauta
+  * 3 example models CPM/DRM combinations
+    * copy&paste R code into fskx
+    * test functionality
+    * annotate
+    * test on server

+### done so far

 ### 10/09
 * lindqvist Listeria
-  * visualisation -> table as in results2.xlsx
+  * visualisation -> table as in results2.xlsx ...
+DONE
-  * output of xlsx -> remove
+  * output of xlsx -> remove ...
+DONE
-  * contact lindqvist with Maarten in cc for support
+  * contact lindqvist with Maarten in cc for support ...
+DONE
-  * test on server:
+  * test on server: ...
+DONE
-    * check which packages are needed after rewrite of code
+    * check which packages are needed after rewrite of code ...
+DONE
-    * tell Lars which packages need to be installed
+    * tell Lars which packages need to be installed ...
+DONE

-### done so far

 #### 09/09